 Even before you begin making the matches, there are some things you can do to help improve the pairing process and enable successful matches in your workplace mentoring program.
 These include:

-Define goals - your mentoring program should have clearly defined goals that align with your business goals.
+your mentoring program should have clearly defined goals that align with your business goals.
 Knowing what areas you want to improve in your business can help you narrow down the types of mentor-mentee matches that will get you there.

-Set matching priorities - if you are using mentoring software for your program, you can set different priorities that will significantly impact the matching process.
+If you are using mentoring software for your program, you can set different priorities that will significantly impact the matching process.

-Be realistic - remember that there is no easy way to make a successful match.
+remember that there is no easy way to make a successful match.
 In some cases, you’ll have to use your best judgement, whether pairing mentors and mentees manually or relying on Together’s matching algorithm.

-Be available - some mentees and mentors may need extra guidance, particularly if this is their first mentorship experience.
+some mentees and mentors may need extra guidance, particularly if this is their first mentorship experience.
 Be available to answer their questions and offer them resources to help them make the most of the mentoring program.

 To learn more about how Together’s mentoring software can take your workplace program to the next level, book a demo today.